BitByteBits/mpv-scripts/README.md

 ### Translate Title
 **Script:** `translate_title`

-**Description:** Auto translate the title of the video playing on MPV.
+**Description:** Auto translate the title of currently playing video on MPV.

 ### Send to YT-DLP
 **Script:** `send_to_ytdlp`